react-declarative/react-declarative-docs/docs/introduction.md

----
-title: "What is react-declarative and what can you build"
+# What is react-declarative and what can you build
-description: "react-declarative generates forms, data grids, kanban boards, and app shells from a TypedField JSON schema with automatic state management and MUI components."
----

 react-declarative is a TypeScript React library that turns a `TypedField[]` JSON schema into fully functional forms, data grids, kanban boards, wizards, and application shells — without manual state wiring.
 You describe what you want using a JSON schema; the library handles rendering, validation, and state management automatically on top of Material UI (MUI) components.